Get the full stakeholder briefing.

 Data Points to Monitor

-- Campground development project announcements and construction timelines
+- New campground site selection announcements and construction timelines

-- Parks visitor satisfaction surveys and incident reports
+- Parks visitor satisfaction targets (current target: 85%) and actual results